10/31/2024

 speaker

-John Hajbatteras
+John Hajbateras

 speaker

-Operator
+Conference Operator

 Thank you.
 And this will conclude today's call.
-Thank you all for your participation.
-And you may disconnect at any time.
+Thank you all for your participation, and you may disconnect at any time.

 Disclaimer